CLICK HERE FOR INDEX PAGE

 There are three classes of lever and each class has fulcrum, load and effort which together can move a heavy weight.

-The workman uses a trolley to move the large packing case.
+The person uses a trolley to move heavy packaging cases.
 The fulcrum is the wheel.

 The gardener uses a wheel barrow to lift tools and garden waste.
 The load is in the centre of the barrow

-The fisherman catches the fish which becomes the load at the end of the lever.
+The person fishing catches the ‘fish’ which becomes the load at the end of the lever.

 Draw your own examples of the three classes of lever.
 Think in terms of examples that you have used at home, work or school.